 Don’t forget to save the Simple Half Double Crochet Blanket on Pinterest!

-If you prefer to print your patterns, a printable ad-free PDF is available for purchase on Etsy.
+If you prefer to print your patterns, a printable ad-free PDF is available for purchase in my shop.

 Simple Half Double Crochet Blanket

 Gauge: 4″ x 4″ = 8 rows by 9 hdcs

 Category 5, Bulky Yarn: Sample Used Big Twist Yarns Chunky (5oz/142gm, 195 yds/178 m)

 3 skeins in Slate (Color A – darkest color)

 3 skeins in Dove (Color B – medium color)